 Els van Lavieren

 For six years, Els van Lavieren was head of the animal care department at Stichting AAP, a sanctuary for exotic animals in the Netherlands.
-During her time at AAP, she saw a large increase in the number of Barbary macaques being brought in straight from the wild in Morocco.
+During her time at Stichting AAP, she saw a large increase in the number of Barbary macaques being confiscated who were originally from Morrocco.
 Her interest was piqued, so she decided to write her Master thesis on the illegal trade in Barbary macaques to find out the logics behind this trade and how to tackle it.
 After completing her MSc, Els sold her house and moved to Morocco to work full time on the conservation of Barbary macaques.

 Vision and Approach